-Habitat’s Critical Home Repair program is an extension of our mission to build strength, stability, and self-reliance through shelter.
-It helps families maintain and stay in their homes, and contributes to neighborhood stabilization and revitalization.
+Habitat’s Veteran Repair Program is an extension of our mission to build strength, stability, and self-reliance through shelter.
+It helps veterans and their families maintain and stay in their homes, and contributes to neighborhood stabilization and revitalization.

 The ReStore Retail Outlet – open to the public